 8. Don’t Limit Your Search

 As you begin searching for your dream job, you may find yourself overwhelmed by the number of openings in your industry.
 However, while you may think that the easiest way to find the job you want would be to narrow down openings by job title, this could severely limit your search.
 The fact is that companies classify positions differently, and the high-paying position you wanted may not have the title you thought.
-When looking for jobs in your industry, it is important that you take the time to read job descriptions and experience requirements.
+When looking for jobs in your industry, you must take the time to read job descriptions and experience requirements.
 You may find that your dream job is actually hiding under a different title than you thought, and you could miss out on a great opportunity if you let job titles discourage you from applying.

 If you are looking to make a career move in hopes of finding a high-paying position you actually enjoy, you will need to take certain steps to ensure your application stands out from the crowd.
 At Pathstream, we offer a range of courses and certificates that can help you gain the skills and experience hiring managers in your industry are looking for, which could help you land your dream job.